jerinpious/Task-Manager/README.md

 - App.jsx: Main component that includes state management and renders the TaskForm and TaskList components.
 - TaskForm.jsx: Form component to create a new task.
 - TaskList.jsx: Component to display all tasks with delete functionality

 ### Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

+### Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.